-The new tri-band Wi-Fi 5 mesh system almost the same as the EnGenius ESR580 I reviewed late last year.
+The new tri-band Wi-Fi 5 mesh system is almost identical to the EnGenius ESR580 I reviewed late last year.
 So it’s an oddball.
 But it does have a few crucial differences, enough to edge out its older clone in reliability.

 The EnGenius is among the worst mesh systems I’ve worked with, so outdoing it doesn’t mean much.
 The point here is the TRENDnet does that by quite a large margin.